 In the UK, where physical sales were critical for chart compilers, Madonna’s singles would routinely see variant remixes and picture discs issued.
 The 12” picture disc for Erotica, which featured a shot of Madonna sucking a toe, was pressed and then withdrawn suddenly, allegedly due to sensitivities surrounding paparazzi photos of the Duchess Of York, Sarah Ferguson, taken while she was on holiday in St Tropez.
 With only a few 12”s rumoured to have escaped destruction, the Erotica picture disc is now the rarest of Madonna’s many worldwide vinyl releases and considered the holy grail for collectors.

 Conversely, the Erotica album would be issued in one of the safest of Madonna album covers, but the title track nevertheless became the parent album’s biggest hit.
-It would also be a highlight of 1993’s The Girlie Show tour, enjoying further airings on the Confessions tour, in 2006, and on 2012’s MDNA tour, where Madonna performed the song in a mash-up with Candy Shop, from 2008’s Hard Candy album.
+It would also be a highlight of 1993’s The Girlie Show World Tour, enjoying further airings on the Confessions tour, in 2006, and on 2012’s MDNA tour, where Madonna performed the song in a mash-up with Candy Shop, from 2008’s Hard Candy album.

 Madonna has never been afraid of provocation, and Erotica remains one of her most influential songs.
 Its echoes can be found in the careers of Miley Cyrus, Lady Gaga and Beyoncé – most famously in the latter’s clip for the 2013 song Haunted.
 The track remains a club classic, revisited on Finally Enough Love: 50 Number Ones, the 2022 collection that celebrates a record-breaking run of Madonna No.1 singles on the Billboard dance chart, and it is loved by club DJs to this day.